oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2018-5-29-Tips-to-Become-a-Better-Java-Developer.md

 Technology is evolving fast!
 While I still consider Java 8 a new thing, Java 11 is coming soon already! we jumped from making long xml and configuration classes to simply run a Spring Boot Application and not to mention all the shiny talk about *JavaScript Frameworks and Libraries*.

 So, how can I master all this? my answer may be a shocker to you but you can't!! well, at least not as fast as this things evolve.
-But it's not about mastering everything, it's more about discovering them and find out what can you use to develop high quality applications and how to solve different issues you may face along the road.
+But it's not about mastering everything, it's more about discovering them and finding out what you can use to develop high quality applications and how to solve different issues you may face along the road.
 At least this is my personal opinion of the matter.

 Back to our subject, these are 10 tips from *Javin Paul* on how to be a better Java developer :